Stream data from SQL Server databases

 • Datastream doesn't replicate changes made using the WRITETEXT or UPDATETEXT statements.

-• Datastream doesn't support replicating computed columns.
+• Datastream doesn't support replicating computed columns unless the column is marked PERSISTED.

 • Datastream doesn't support PAGE, COLUMNSTORE or COLUMNSTORE ARCHIVE compression types.